 In 2007, the Company terminated its previously existing long term incentive plan.
-Accordingly, in 2008, in addition to implementing the new LTIP as described above, the Company implemented a bridge bonus plan (the "Bridge Plan").
+Accordingly, in 2008, in addition to implementing the new LTIP as described above, the Company implemented a bridge bonus plan (the "Bridge Plan") which was intended to be available on a temporary basis and not be a continuing plan.
 The Bridge Plan participants are all those individuals that are participants in the LTIP and is a retention bonus program which is designed to seek to ensure the longer term retention of the participants by the Company during the current challenges facing the forest industry both in Canada and worldwide.
-All participants in the Bridge Plan receive a bonus payment equal to 85% of their LTIP target of which 50% will be paid in 2010 and the balance in 2011.
-The employee must remain with the Company until each payment date in order to receive payment.
+All participants in the Bridge Plan received a bonus payment equal to 85% of their LTIP target of which 50% was paid in 2010 and the balance will be paid in 2011.
+A participant must remain with the Company until a payment date in order to receive the portion of the payment due on that date.
 Any participant with less than 5 years of service will have awards pro rated.
 The total maximum amount allocated by the Company for payments under the Bridge Plan is \$5,000,000 and, as noted above, is payable over 2010 and 2011.
+For 2010, the amount of \$2,377,813 was paid in accordance with the Bridge Plan.
 All the Named Executive Officers other than the CEO are participants in the Bridge Plan.
+Reference is made to the Summary Compensation Table below for amounts paid to Named Executive Officers pursuant to the Bridge Plan.